caitlinsalt/how-to-do-stuff/git/git-guide.md

 Note that&mdash;in one of Git's many inconsistencies&mdash;running this command creates the repository as a new directory below your current one, whereas `git init` creates it inside your current directory.
 In order for `git clone` to work in the same way as `git init`, you need to add "` .`" (space, dot) at the end of the command.

-Cloning a repository like this will download the whole thing from the server, then check out the `master` branch into the working area.
+Cloning a repository like this will download the whole thing from the server, then check out the head of the `main` branch into the working area.
 However, it does a little bit more than this.
 A Git repository can also contain links to other copies of the same repository, called *remotes*, and cloning sets up a remote called `origin` which is a link back to the source of your clone.
 This is important, when you are working in a centralised and hierarchical way, when it comes to sending your changes back to the central server.
 The link to the origin repository also includes a list of all the branches on the remote repository, and what commits each branch currently points to.

 I said earlier that Git was designed to be completely decentralised and non-hierarchical, but that most people do still use it in a hierarchical way.
 Because of this, most Git repositories end up having just one remote, `origin`.
 However if you are working in a genuinely decentralised mesh of people, hard to manage as they are, you can have as many remote links as you like.
 Having multiple remotes can also be a useful way to keep a hosted repository in sync between different hosting services, should you ever need to do that.